 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of mental health, borderline personality disorder, relationships, and love in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Lastly, if you’d like to support my blog, then you can make a donation of any size below as well.
 Until next time,